Diet Review: What’s The Deal With Shakeology?

 Shakeology is a dietary supplement that when prepared with certain liquids, healthy ingredients, and/or fruit can contain enough calories to replace a meal.
 As with all dietary supplements, Shakeology is designed to supplement your healthy diet and not be the only source of nutrition throughout the day.
 Shakeology is not recommended to replace more than two meals per day.

-The thing that’s confounding is that Shakeology is marketed as a meal-replacement shake, not a ‘dietary supplement’.
+The thing that’s confusing is that Shakeology is marketed as a meal-replacement shake, not a ‘dietary supplement’.
 You really have to dig into the website to find the above recommendation about boosting the calories in the shakes up.
 I find that a bit misleading.

 One thing I like about Shakeology is that they’re really not making any crazy claims about their product being some magical weight-loss tool.
 The website states: